intellectwithvivek/Node/README.md

 Run "npm install" to install all dependencies.

 ### Run
-To start the server and run the project RUN:--  "node server.js"
+To start the server and run the project RUN:--  "npm start"